-- 1. On the top navigation bar, click Patches, then Manage Patches > Unpublished on the left navigation bar to see all the unpublished patches listed. - 2.
+- 1. On the top navigation bar, click Main Menu > Patches > Manage Patches > Unpublished to see all the unpublished patches listed. - 2.
 Click the patch Advisory name to open the patch details pages. - 3.
-On the patch details page, click Publish Patch .
+On the patch details page, click Publish Patch.
 A confirmation page appears that will ask you to select which channels you want to make the patch available in.
 Choose the relevant channels. - 4.
 At the bottom of the page, click Publish Patch.
 The patch published will now appear on the Published page of Manage Patches.